socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

                               observed range is 0x20c3=8387 to 0x7fffff=8388607
                               corresponding to displayed values of -60dB to 0dB

-TODO: How exactly is the mapping from the -60dB ..
-0dB range to the
+TODO: How exactly does -60dB ..
+0dB range map to the 0x0020c3 (or
-      0x0020c3 (or perhaps even 0x000000?) ..
-0x7fffff range?
+      perhaps even 0x000000?) ..
+0x7fffff range and back?

-TODO: How to observe the meter value?